-Leila Ndiaye is Executive Vice-President at the Initiative for Global Development.
-A native of Côte d’Ivoire and dual citizen of Senegal, Ndiaye will be responsible for driving the strategic direction for IGD’s programming and policy engagements, overseeing the growth of the Frontier Leader Network, and building strategic alliances with key stakeholders to advance organizational priorities.
+Leila Ndiaye serves as the Executive Vice-President of the Initiative for Global Development (IGD), where she is responsible for driving the strategic direction for IGD’s programming and policy engagements and advancing organizational priorities.

-Prior to joining IGD, she served as the Senior Director of Policy for African Affairs at the U.S. Chamber of Commerce.
-In that position, she developed, promoted and executed the US-Africa Business Center’s program of work relating to trade policy and investment between the United States and African countries.
-She initiated and managed the US-ECOWAS Business Initiative and spearheaded the Chamber’s program in Western and Central Sub-Saharan Africa, from Angola to Mauritania.
+She previously served as Senior Director of Policy for African Affairs at the U.S. Chamber of Commerce.
+In that position, she developed and executed the US-Africa Business Center, managed the US-ECOWAS Business Initiative, and spearheaded the Chamber’s program in Western and Central Sub-Saharan Africa.

 As the Vice President of Communications & External Affairs, Shanta helps to set organizational strategy and oversees all of IGD’s communications and efforts.
 Shanta works closely with IGD leadership to design and execute dynamic communications and media strategies to enhance the IGD brand and heighten awareness of IGD’s work.
 She has more than fifteen years of experience in media outreach and editorial work in the fields of international finance, advocacy and humanitarian and development with a focus on Africa.
 Launching her career as a reporter for the All Africa News Service, a Nairobi-based continental African newswire service, Shanta served as the Director of Communications and Media Relations at InterAction.

 Shanta has been principal of SBG Communications where she has worked with leading international organizations to bolster communications and media outreach efforts to increase coverage and help shape the media’s reporting on the developing world, particularly Africa.